commontoolsinc/labs/rfcs/2024-05-21-ui-component-model.md

 - Components are **encapsulated** (P1)
     - A component may control its child tree, but not its siblings or parent
 - Components have **inputs**, and **outputs**
+    - Components are **black boxes**
-    - Components output **signals**, **events** and **UI** (P1)
+        - Components are decoupled and only communicate through input and output channels.
         - Components can be understood as pure-ish functions that receive props and return a view description (we may allow cheats for local component state ala hooks)
-    - Components are **black boxes**
-    - Components are decoupled and only communicate via input and output channels.
+    - Components can output **signals**, **event streams** and **UI** (P1)
     - Component inputs and outputs are **statically-typed** (P1)
         - E.g. via TypeScript
         - Allows the runtime to enforce data policies on component
-    - Component inputs and outputs must be serializable data types
+    - Component inputs and outputs must be **serializable** data types
 - Components have **local state** (P1)
     - State is encapsulated within component
     - Components may pass state down to child components as input